 Expats should not be afraid to ask their employer to help them secure a seat for their child, especially if they’ve been lured abroad into a senior position.
 Always start the enrolment process as early as possible – applications and admission requirements are usually posted on school websites.

-Expats who have already made the move to Abu Dhabi should note that school sign-up days are generally in the first week of February; be mindful that the queues can start as early as the day before, so parents should be prepared to wait if wanting to access the ‘best’ schools in the city.
+Expats who have already made the move to Abu Dhabi should note that school sign-up days are generally in the first week of February.
+Queues can start as early as the day before, so parents should be prepared to wait if they want access the most prestigious schools in the city.

-Those who cannot place their child into the school of their choice immediately should be patient as the turnover of students is high and places do become available throughout the year.
+Those who cannot place their child into the school of their choice immediately should be patient, as the turnover of students is high and places become available throughout the year.

 Sending two children to the same international school is also a good tactic for ascending the waiting list and, in some cases, qualifying for tuition deductions.